 Understanding REDlogFilm and REDgamma

-REDlogFilm and REDgamma are options in REDCINE-X® that affect how digital values are translated into visible tones.
+REDlogFilm and REDgamma are options in REDCINE-X PRO® that affect how digital values are translated into visible tones.
 This article delves into how these and other gamma settings work, along with how they can be used to simplify post-production—regardless of whether this is with quick dailies or manually-graded feature films.

 BACKGROUND: LOG VERSUS LINEAR LIGHT